RichardStaines/iiTools/README.md

 Calc PnL on a trade level and position level.
 See dividend aggregations at position level.

+Where to get prices from for evaluation?
+TBD

 That's the plan at least...